-Educ.
 407. Philosophical Foundations of Education (3)

-Comparative philosophical analysis of the aims of education in the social order; the nature, needs, and adjustments of modern industrial society; the conflicting demands upon education by a changing civilization as represented by modern social points of views; the implications of contemporary educational philosophy for social progress.
-First and Second semester.
+Comparative philosophical analysis of the aims of education in the social order; the nature, needs, and adjustments of modern industrial society; the conflicting demands upon education by a changing civilization as represented by modern social points of views; the implications of contemporary education philosophy for social progress.
+First and second semester.